Let's talk about craps.

 American craps originated on the Mississippi River during the steamboat era of the 1800's.
 Since then, craps has become the loudest, fastest, and most adrenaline producing game in any casino.
 And as far as casino games go, it has better odds than any other game.
 (Except maybe blackjack if you're a card-counter, or in extremely rare cases when you have a really favorable payout chart on a video poker game.
 And you have to be skilled and practice in either of those cases.)

 Craps for Beginners

 Craps can also be one of the most intimidating gambling games for a new player.
 Usually there are over a dozen players at a table, all yelling and excited.
 This would make almost anyone think that such a game is crazy and confusing.
 Heck, even the layout of the craps table seems overwhelmingly complex to a new player.
-But in spite of the noise and excitement at the craps table, it's actually one of the easiest games to play in a casino.
+But in spite of the noise and excitement at the craps table, it's actually one of the easiest games to play in an online casino.

 One caveat though: a lot of craps bets are needlessly complicated and foolish, mostly because they don't offer good odds.
 Luckily for you, this guide to craps will not only show you the simplest craps bets that you can make, but those are also the bets with the best odds.
 You'll find other players who won't agree with your strategy, but if you believe in irrefutable logic and math, then you won't worry about that.

 How to Play Craps